-Every year since 2009, 12 diverse next generation leaders from Independent Sector member organizations participate in this year-long, intensive network building and leadership development program, centered on teaching the practice of Adaptive Leadership.
+Every year since 2009, 12 diverse next generation leaders from Independent Sector member organizations participate in this 9-12 month, intensive network building and leadership development program, centered on teaching the practice of adaptive leadership.
 Adaptive leadership is a framework that helps individuals and organizations adapt and thrive in challenging environments.
 Each Fellows cohort works on a collaborative project that highlights an issue of importance to the sector and leverages the talents and expertise of the Fellows.